-Primary access to the site is on NW 110th street.
-Towards the west, the site supports 8 fueling islands under a canopy.
-Directly south, 2 EV charging stations are slated to be installed to serve 4 cars at one time.
-Moving east, drive-thru access for Jack in the Box (JIB) occurs.
-It was sized to conform not only to city stacking standards but also JIB’s operations.
+The site was designed to support fueling, convenience store, and drive-thru QSR needs.
+8 fueling islands and 2 EV charging stations were slated to be installed.
+The drive-thru was sized per city stacking standards but also Jack in the Box’s (JIB) operations.
 Beyond support areas and utility needs, the site has ample parking for those accessing the building.

-The Prime State Convenience Store is 4,000 SF of a 5,400 SF building.
-The remainder of the building hosts JIB.
-Given that the building is along a parkway, a balance of exterior finishes had to be achieved.
-A certain percentage had to be glazing systems.
+The Prime State Convenience Store, named Speedy Corner, is 4,000 SF of a 5,400 SF building.
+The remainder of the building was designed per JIB and coordinated thru their company operations.
+Given that the building is along a parkway, exterior finishes needed to conform to City requirements.
+A certain percentage of the facade needed to be glazing systems.
 Otherwise, the envelope is cladded in masonry and EIFS systems.
-JIB’s branding is coordinated on the north end of the building.
-The interior portion of the convenience store hosts a large walk-in beer cave, a slew of beverage, food, and goods, as well as access to JIB.
+JIB’s branding is on the north end of the building.
+The interior portion of the convenience store hosts a large walk-in beer cave, a slew of beverage, food, and goods, as well as carry out access to JIB.

 To learn the importance of the architect’s role in construction administration, click the link below: